exercism/v3/languages/csharp/exercises/concept/attack-of-the-trolls/.docs/instructions.md

 - Guests: can read posts.
 - Users: can read and write posts.
-- Moderators: can read, write and delete posts.
+- Moderators: can read, write and delete posts, they have all the permissions.

-Sometimes individual permissions are modified, for example giving a guest account the permission to also write posts.
+Sometimes individual permissions can be modified, it is possible for example to give a guest account the permission to also write posts or revoking all permissions from an account would result in having none of the permissions.

 You have four tasks.